 What type of accommodation you’d like to live in - for example, would you prefer a unit, house, studio, or sharehouse?
 Will you look for private rentals or accessible accommodation options?

-Location - Think about access to places you frequently visit like shops, family and friends, work, training, education, arts and cultural venues and public services such as health services.
+Location - Think about access to places you frequently visit like shops, family and friends' houses, work, training, education, arts and cultural venues and public services such as health services.

 What features are important to you?
-Eg, lots of storage, large bedrooms, single-story, accessible entrances, own bathroom.
-Do you want a furnished or unfurnished place.
+Do you like lots of storage, large bedrooms, single-story, accessible entrances, own bathroom?
+Do you want a furnished or unfurnished place?

 Your budget - how much can you spend on rent and expenses each month?

-Who you would like to live with - Females, male, friends, strangers, people with disabilities, people my own age, family members, people without disabilities?
+Who you would like to live with - Females, males, friends, strangers, people with disabilities, people your own age, family members, people without disabilities?